robingarg86/100-days-of-code/log.md

 **Today's Progress:** Read about Design Patterns in Swift.
 Read more about MVVM and Factory Method.

 ### Day __ : 24 - 27 January 2019

 **Today's Progress:** I was lost during these days.
 I haven't any plan.
 So wasn't able to do anything.
 But i got some time to find out what should be the action plan.

 ### Day 62 & 63: Monday, 28 January, 2019 & Tuesday, 29 January, 2019

 **Today's Progress:** Read some blogs about MVVM, Delegate and Delegation on Appcode.com

+### Day 64: Wednesday, 30 January, 2019

+**Today's Progress:** Read some more blogs about Design Patterns on medium.com